RohaizadMaznan/mybsn-scrap/README.md

 `mobile/.env` :

-`BASE_SERVER_URL` - since its a dev project, and using Android Studio's Virtual Android, connect to local by using http://10.0.2.2:PORT
+`BASE_SERVER_URL` - since its a dev project, and using Android Studio's Virtual Android, connect to local server by using http://10.0.2.2:PORT

 `ENCRYPT_KEY` - to encrypt and decrypt user's password by using AES algo